About CitationNet

 01

-Type one or more PubMed IDs into the Input box — or hit Example to drop in a sample ID.
+Type one or more PubMed or OpenAlex IDs into the Input box, use Search by Title to look papers up by name, or hit Example for a sample.

 The filter controls: a degree filter, a direction (references backward, citations forward, or both), a depth, a maximum node count, and an optional year range, with an Update button.